WenceslausIV/trinity/README.md

 ### Utility Cards

-- “Heal” - Cost: 1~4, Function: heal a different amount(10~40) depending on the card cost
+- “Heal” - Cost: 1-4, Function: heal a different amount (10-40) depending on the card cost
 - “Coin Flip” - Cost: 2, Function: 50% chance to double the attack and 50% chance not to attack at all
 - “Lottery ticket” - Cost: 2, Function: 20% to 2.5x the damage of the current attack
 - “Poison” - Cost: 2, Function: paralyze the enemy for 5 seconds